 Parents you know that graduation season is coming which means you must start thinking about a graduation party.
-There are a lot of bad advice floating around that we want to ensure you avoid when it comes to planning your graduation party.
+There are a lot of bad graduation party advice floating around that we want to ensure you avoid it.
 As a Washington, DC Event Planner I want to help you out.

-I remember when I graduated high school in 2000 from Miami Senior High School.
+I remember when I graduated from Miami Senior High School.
 Man that was such a huge moment for me.
 Growing up at the time in Miami was rough and a lot of my friends began to drop out of school for various reasons.
 So me wanting to graduate from school was a goal I had to reach.

 The day came and I was able to graduate with my friends and hear my name being cheered on from family and friends in the audience.
 After that we all took photos and went out to eat.
 For me that was all that I needed to feel valued and have a sense of accomplishment.
 When I look back on those memories years ago I can’t possibly imagine bypassing those with my children and neither should you.

-This is why I want to give you some advice on why your graduation party is important.
+This is why I want to give you some important graduation party advice.

 1 – Thinking your child’s graduation party isn’t a big deal.